 About the Canadian Ski Patrol

-The Canadian Ski Patrol is comprised of more than 4,000 volunteers across Canada in 56 zones and nine divisions.
-It provides first aid and rescue services at resorts across Canada, including right here at **Resort Name**.
+The Canadian Ski Patrol is comprised of more than 4,000 volunteers across Canada.
+The CSP provide their first aid and rescue services at resorts across Canada, including right here at **Resort Name**.

 Each patroller who joins the CSP is trained to handle a multitude of medical conditions.
-Patrollers are ready to intervene in any situation that may arise.
+Patrollers are ready to intervene in any situation that may arise on and off the snow.

 The CSP’s advanced first-aid course is a minimum of 60 hours in length and includes CPR, AED, and WHMIS training.
-Patrollers must re-certify their first-aid qualifications every year.
-This is done by taking a refresher course that is a minimum of 16 hours.
-It also includes passing a written, skills, diagnostic and CPR/AED exam.
+Patrollers must re-certify their first-aid qualifications every year by completing a refresher course that is a minimum of 16 hours.
+Patrollers must demonstrate their understanding by passing a written, skills, diagnostic and CPR/AED exam.

 Over the past two decades, the services offered by the CSP have expanded beyond ski resorts.
-Its members maintain first aid services, medical support and the coordination of a medical team for a range of sporting activities and community events throughout the year.
+CSP members provide first aid services, medical support, and coordination of a medical team for a range of sporting activities and community events throughout the year.

 Recruiting occurs all year long.
 However, most recruitment activity occurs during the months of August and September.

-The CSP is always looking for new members.
+The CSP welcomes new members who want to make a difference in their community.
 Begin your adventure with the Canadian Ski Patrol today!
 Visit joinskipatrol.ca to register with your local zone.

 Additional Links: